Paley-Wiener theorems for a p-adic spherical variety: Boundary degenerations, exponents, Schwartz and Harish-Chandra Schwartz spaces

-We remind that a radial function $r:X\to \mathbb R^+$ is a locally bounded proper function such that for every compact subset $B\subset G$ there is a constant $C>0$ with $|r(gx)-r(x)|<C$ for all $g\in B, x\in X$.
+for all $g\in B, x\in X$.
 The definition of the Harish-Chandra Schwartz space using radial functions generally depends on the radial function chosen up to the equivalence relation:

-However, it is possible to see that in our case there is a ``maximal'' such equivalence class, in the sense that is is dominating every other, i.e.\ if $r'$ is any radial function then there is an $r$ in that class such that:

-and this is the class that gives the Harish-Chandra Schwartz space that we defined.
-This class makes $X$ into a space of \emph{polynomial growth} in the language of Bernstein, and an element of this class can be described as follows:
+However, for a homogeneous space $X$ there is a ``natural'' class of radial functions on $X$, described in \cite[\S 4.2]{BePl}.
+It admits the following explicit description, whose verification we leave to the reader, using a (weak) Cartan decomposition for $X$.

-We will use the existence of a (weak) Cartan decomposition for $X$, namely a subvariety $A_X\subset G$, which is an orbit of a Cartan subgroup $A$ of $G$, such that:
+By a (weak) Cartan decomposition for $X$ we mean that there exists a subvariety $Y\subset X$, which (over the algebraic closure) is an orbit of a Cartan subgroup $T$ of $G$, such that:

-for some large enough compact subset $U$ of $G$, where $A_X^+$ denotes a certain notion of ``dominant'' elements of $A_X$, cf.\ \cite{BO,DS} for the symmetric case and \cite[Lemma 5.3.1]{SV} for the general split case.
-This decomposition can be used to cover $X$ by Siegel domains in the sense of \cite[\S 4.6]{BePl}.
-In particular, if we fix a radial function $R$ on $A_X$, the following is a radial function on $X$:
+for some large enough compact subset $U$ of $G(F)$, where $Y^+$ denotes a certain notion of ``dominant'' elements of $Y(F)$, cf.\ \cite{BO,DS} for the symmetric case and \cite[Lemma 5.3.1]{SV} for the general split case.
+If we fix a natural radial function $R$ on $Y(F)$ of the form $R=\Vert \omega \Vert$, where we choose a base point to identify $Y$ as a quotient of the Cartan subgroup $T$ and $\omega: Y(F)\to V$ is a homomorphism with compact kernel to a finite-dimensional real normed space $V$, the following is a radial function on $X$, representing the natural class of radial functions: